Google Hangout Convenes Culture of Health Prize Winners to Discuss Lessons Learned in Creating Healthy Communities

 Last week, RWJF brought together representatives from two of this year’s winners and one from last year in an online discussion, “Building a Culture of Health: What Does it Take?”
 Each community representative spoke about the barriers they’ve faced, how they overcame them and the role partnerships play in their ongoing success.

-The discussion was moderated by Julie Willems Van Dijk, co-director of the RWJF County Health Rankings & Roadmaps and director of the RWJF Culture of Health Prize.
+The discussion was moderated by Julie Willems Van Dijk, co-director of County Health Rankings & Roadmaps and director of the RWJF Culture of Health Prize.

 Alisa May, executive director of Priority Spokane and representing 2014 winner Spokane County, Wash., said that as a largely rural community of 210,000 people they’ve placed an emphasis on improving education at all levels.
 And they took a data-centric approach.